 When it comes to the business side of things, I just try to prioritize what is most important, because obviously, it’s a one-woman operation.
 I have to be everything for myself, which can be a little daunting sometimes, but I just take it one day at a time.
 I know that if I don’t get it done today, It’s okay.
 There’s always tomorrow, Lord willing.

 I don’t know if I’ve done anything that has had a super significant impact.
 I feel like just doing what I do is impactful in a way, because what I do is very unconventional.
-I think typically, most people that grow up in my culture are not necessarily encouraged to be an artist.
+I think typically most people that grow up in my culture are not necessarily encouraged to be an artist.
 It’s nice to know that by just being myself, I’m able to impact other people and show them that it’s possible.
-A lot of people message me all the time about how inspired they are, and how they want to start painting, because they are seeing me do it.
+A lot of people message me all the time about how inspired they are, and how they want to start painting because they are seeing me do it.

 Yeah!
 So, I am a mom, and my daughter is four years old now.
 We came back when she was two, so it’s almost two years ago now at this point.
 When I came back to this area, I came back with nothing from having to go through the whole divorce process and having to deal with being harassed.

 The thing is, domestic violence is not a respecter of persons.
-It can happen to anybody at any level, at any class, and at any situation in life.
-It takes a lot of courage to be able to move on from a situation like that, believing that you want better for yourself, and if you have children, for your children.
+It can happen to anybody at any level, at any class and at any situation in life.
+It takes a lot of courage to be able to move on from a situation like that, believing you want better for yourself, and if you have children, for your children.
 A lot of people don’t make it out, you know what I’m saying?
-So, I’m grateful that I’ve had this new start on life to be able to do what I love, and to just be able to share and be honest about it.
+So, I’m grateful that I’ve had this new start on life to be able to do what I love, and to be able to share and be honest about it.

-I’m very blessed to be where I am right now, and I don’t take it for granted.
-I know that I have a responsibility to share, because I don’t know who might hear this story, or who might come across this.
-I just know it’s my responsibility now, to let people know that no matter what you’re going through, if you really believe in yourself and believe that things will get better, they will.
+I’m very blessed to be where I am right now and I don’t take it for granted.
+I know that I have a responsibility to share, because I don’t know who might hear this story or who might come across this.
+I just know it’s my responsibility now to let people know that no matter what you’re going through, if you really believe in yourself and believe that things will get better, they will.

-Thank you so much for sharing your story.
+Thank you so much for speaking about your work!

 Thank you for wanting to interview me!